7w1/novelui/README.md

 a node-based user-interface for NovelAI

 ## Installation
-Download source code.
+1. Download source code.

-Install python.
+2. Install python.

-Run `pip install -r requirements.txt` (you'll need to install more than whats listed, i haven't finished making this yet).
+3. Run `pip install -r requirements.txt` (you'll need to install more than whats listed, i haven't finished making this yet).

-Create a file called `.env` and add in the line `key='NOVELAI_TOKEN_HERE'`.
+4. Create a file called `.env` and add in the line `key='NOVELAI_TOKEN_HERE'`.

-Launch main.py
+5. Launch main.py

-Run `pip install <package>` for all the missing stuff that aren't yet in the requirements file.
+6. If it crashes, run `pip install <package>` for all the missing stuff that aren't yet in the requirements file.
+You'll want to start the program from command prompt to see the error messages.

 ## Usage
 The top bar has lists of nodes.